Deuter Speed Lite 20

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

-Deuter’s Speed Lite 20 is an efficiently designed, lightweight daypack for any outing when you’re traveling light, whether on dayhikes of any length, adventure racing, multi-pitch rock climbs, peak bagging, ski touring, or bike commuting.
+Deuter’s Speed Lite 20 is an efficiently designed, lightweight daypack for any outing when you’re traveling light, whether on dayhikes of any length, adventure racing, peak bagging, or bike commuting.

 Was this review helpful?